-“The biggest reward that I’ve gotten living in my own design is those simple moments that make me the happiest: sitting on the couch with the sliders open behind it and listening to the rain fall while having a glass of wine, or soaking in the bathtub, or having a morning cup of coffee,” she says.
-“More than anything, when I look at spaces, I look at them as experiences.
+Last but not least, Skrabak turned to retailers such as Wayfair, Overstock.com, and Restoration Hardware Modern, as well as vintage and secondhand shops, to outfit her new digs.
+“The biggest rewards of living in my own design are those simple moments that make me the happiest: sitting on the couch with the sliding doors open behind it and listening to the rain fall while having a glass of wine, or soaking in the bathtub, or having a morning cup of coffee,” she says.
+“More than anything, when I look at homes, I look at them as experiences.
 I think about a space as how I’d want to live in it.”

 Step Inside the Jewel-Toned New York Home of Our Dreams